Rohit-Kakodkar/DroneDetect/README.md

 ### kafka setup

-Install and start kafka and zookeeper on a 3 node kafka cluster.
+Install and start kafka and zookeeper on a 3 node kafka cluster or run kafka_setup.sh.
+Produce data using `bash src/scripts/kafka_start.sh <Number of drones>`

 Spark streaming characterizes a malfunctioning drone at every 1 min interval.
 The sensor data is compared with expected malfunctioning sensor data.